 - Robert Gordon University boasts students from 132 countries and has 90,000 global alumni.

-- George Paget Thomson was professor of natural philosophy in Aberdeen when he discovered the electron, for which he was awarded the Nobel Prize in physics in 1937.
+- George Paget Thomson was professor of natural philosophy in Aberdeen when he discovered the wave-like properties of the electron, for which he was awarded the Nobel Prize in physics in 1937.

 - The role of mosquitos in spreading malaria was discovered by Aberdeenshire physician Sir Patrick Manson, known as the ‘Father of tropical medicine’.